Pre-school health notifications

 When a health care professional identifies that a young child, under 5, may have special educational needs and/or disabilities (SEND) they are required by law to tell the local authority.
 This is called a Health Early Notification.

-In the Bi-Borough (Kensington & Chelsea and Westminster), a service called the Front Door has been set up specifically to manage these notifications from health colleagues.
+In the Bi-Borough (Kensington & Chelsea and Westminster), a service called the Service Navigator has been set up specifically to manage these notifications from health colleagues.
 The service has been designed to help you get any information and support you may want in relation to your child’s needs.

 How do health care professionals tell the Local Authority about my child?